twelch/twelch.github.io/_posts/2014-12-30-years-dots.md

 	<figcaption>Typical staff retreat and meeting Vinton Cerf in DC</figcaption>
 </figure>

 By the time 2014 rolled around Point 97 had already set sail.
-It was long days and lots of travel across the oceans making up 97% of our worlds water.
+It was long days and lots of travel across these oceans of ours.

 <figure class="half">
 	<a href="/images/posts/2014dots/tim-market-training.jpg"><img src="/images/posts/2014dots/tim-market-training.jpg"></a>